ShashankPole/KeeHoo-web-site/THEME_GUIDE.md

-# KheeHoo Theme System
+# KeeHoo Theme System

-This document explains how to use the centralized theme system for the KheeHoo application.
+This document explains how to use the centralized theme system for the KeeHoo application.

 ## Overview